About Artificial Intelligence (AI) Training

 - Probability Primer

 Description: Understand about the basics of the first algorithm – Perceptron Algorithm, its drawbacks and how we can overcome those challenges using Artificial Neural Network or Multilayer Perceptron Algorithm.
-The various activation functions will be understood in detail and practical exposure to R programming and Python programming is the highlight of this module.
+The various activation functions will be understood in detail and practical exposure to Python programming is the highlight of this module.

 - Understand the history of Neural Networks